 Jenny was born in Poland in 1927, where she had four siblings.
 She grew up in Bedzin, a city with a thriving Jewish community.
 As a young girl, she read and was active in many Jewish organizations.
 As she remembers, all that changed on Sept.
 1, 1939, when the German invasion began.
 She and her family were sent into a ghetto, and eventually deported to Auschwitz-Birkenau, where they experienced the full horror of the unfolding events.
 Jenny survived in part because of the resourcefulness of her mother, and she also remembers finding her faith in music, something which continued after the war.
 After her liberation, she immigrated first to Israel and later to Canada.
 Jenny was interviewed for this project by Sarah Mainprize and Cassie Wasserman.

-This time he brought her a fake passport so that she could travel.
+This time Jozef brought her a fake passport so that she could travel.
 Anita and this man took a train to where the man’s nephew was living near the Russian border.
-This nephew was a Priest who had agreed to hide Anita.
+This nephew was a priest who had agreed to hide Anita.
 She stayed with him until the end of the war.
 Anita had a surviving aunt who was living close by.
 This aunt had been saved by Oskar Schindler.
 This aunt came to get Anita on April 1, 1946.
 They left Poland in 1946 with the intention of heading to the U.S. In 1948, Canada opened its doors and Anita’s aunt in NY found someone to sponsor them.
 Anita and her aunt moved to Toronto and began their new life.

 Anita is now actively involved in Holocaust education, and she participates annually in the March of the Living.
 She was interviewed for this project by Meghan Kates.
+In June 2018 Anita invited us into her home, and Mr. Masters and a delegation of students interviewed her once again.

 In 1942, after the Vichy regime started arresting Jews, the Engels attempted to escape France by going to Switzerland.
 On the border, they were caught, and shipped to a temporary prison.
 They would then be shipped to the Rivesaltes interment camp.
 At this time, the Vichy government had a policy of releasing children.
 While Julien, 9, and George, 5, would be released, their parents would be shipped to Drancy and then to Auschwitz.
 Julien and George would never see their parents again.
 Both brothers eventually made their way to North America, after being rescued.